Inkscape: History

-Following the fork, Inkscape's developers changed the programming language from C to C++; adopted the GTK (formerly GIMP Toolkit) toolkit C++ bindings (gtkmm); redesigned its user interface, and added a number of new features.
-Inkscape's implementation of the SVG standard, although incomplete, has shown gradual improvement.
+Following the fork, Inkscape's developers changed the programming language from C to C++; adopted the GTK toolkit C++ bindings (gtkmm); redesigned its user interface, and added a number of new features.
+Inkscape fully implemented SVG 1.1 standard in version 0.91.
+And it continues with implementation of still unfinished SVG 1.2 and SVG 2.0 standard features like Mesh Gradients.
+It also supports the Cascading Style Sheets (CSS) standard and extends the format with its own features like node-types and live path effects.

 Since 2005, Inkscape has participated in the Google Summer of Code program.
 Up until the end of November 2007, Inkscape's source code repository was hosted by SourceForge.
 Thereafter it moved to Launchpad.
 In June 2017, it moved to GitLab.

 Features

 Object creation

-Inkscape workflow is based around vector objects.
-Tools allow manipulating primitive vector shapes: simple ones like rectangles, ellipses and arcs, as well as more complex objects like 3D boxes with adjustable perspectives, stars, polygons and spirals.
-Rendering feature that can create objects like barcodes, calendars, grids, gears and roulette curves (using the spirograph tool).
+Inkscape workflow is based on vector objects.
+Tools allow manipulating primitive vector shapes: simple ones like rectangles, ellipses, and arcs, and more complex ones like 3D boxes with adjustable perspectives, stars, polygons, and spirals.
+Rendering feature that can create objects like barcodes, calendars, grids, gears, and roulette curves (using the spirograph tool).
 These objects may be filled with solid colors, patterns, radial or linear color gradients and their borders may be stroked, both with adjustable transparency.
-All of those can be further edited by transformations—such as moving, rotating, scaling and skewing—or by editing paths.
+All of those can be further edited by transformations, such as moving, rotating, scaling, and skewing, or by editing paths.

 Other tools allow creating Bézier curves, freehand drawing of lines (pencil), or calligraphic (brush-like) strokes which support a graphics tablet.

-Inkscape is able to write and edit text with tools available for changing font, spacing, kerning, rotation, flowing along the path or into a shape.
+Inkscape can write and edit text with tools available for changing font, spacing, kerning, rotation, flowing along the path or into a shape.
 Text can be converted to paths for further editing.
-The program also has a layers (as well as an objects) feature that allows the user to organize objects in a preferred stacking order in the canvas.
-Objects can be made visible/invisible and locked/unlocked through these features.
+The program also has layers (and objects) feature that allows organizing objects in a preferred stacking order in the canvas.
+Objects can be made visible or invisible, and locked or unlocked, via these features.

 Symbol libraries enable Inkscape to use existing symbols like logic-gate symbols or DOT pictograms.
-Additional libraries can be included by the user.
+More libraries can be added as needed.

 Inkscape supports image tracing, the process of extracting vector graphics from raster sources.

 Clones are child objects of an original parent object.
-Different transformations can be applied to them, such as: size, position, rotation, blur, opacity, color and symmetry.
+Different transformations can be applied to them, such as: size, position, rotation, blur, opacity, color, and symmetry.
 Clones are updated live whenever the parent object changes.